|

 Click here to see how hypertension is formed from a TCM Perspective

-Hyperactivity of liver-yang |
+1. Hyperactivity of liver-yang

-As mentioned in the Chinese medical classics, dizziness caused by wind evil is related to the liver disorder.
-The liver dominates the conducting and dispersing of qi movement; liver-yang has the property of upward motion and causes qi or other fluids to ascend, while liver-yin has the property of static motion and causes qi, blood and other fluids to descend.
-Yin and yang mutually restrict and promote each other in order to maintain balance in the body.
-Hyperactivity of liver-yang and deficiency of liver-yin triggers the qi and blood to ascend to the brain.
-The acceleration of qi movement also produces wind evils, and leads to symptoms of dizziness, tremors or sudden black outs.
+The liver dominates the conducting and dispersing of qi movement; liver-yang has the property of upward motion and causes qi or body fluids to ascend, while liver-yin has the property of static motion and causes qi, blood and body fluids to descend.
+The two aspects mutually restrict and promote each other in order to maintain balance in the body.
+Hyperactivity of liver-yang triggers qi and blood to ascend, and the acceleration of qi movement produces wind evils, that can lead to symptoms of dizziness, tremors or sudden blackout.
+Hyperactivity of liver-yang happens when:

 |